Products

 What Causes Dry Mouth at Night?

-• Autoimmune diseases like Sjogren's disease are linked to dry mouth, dry eyes, and joint pain
+• Autoimmune diseases — Sjogren’s disease is linked to dry mouth, dry eyes, and joint pain

-An adequate amount of saliva is not only beneficial for oral health; it is also necessary for your entire well-being.
-Saliva is important because it contains antimicrobial properties, assists with eating and speaking, and protects the soft tissues.
+An adequate amount of saliva is beneficial for oral health and overall well-being.
+Saliva contains antimicrobial properties, assists with eating and speaking, and protects the soft tissues.

-The most commonly reported feeling of dry mouth is feeling a dry or sore throat accompanied by bad breath.
-It is uncomfortable, but typically can be resolved with a glass of water, brushing the teeth and tongue, or using a non-alcoholic mouth rinse.
+The most commonly reported feeling of dry mouth is a dry or sore throat accompanied by a bad taste.
+It’s uncomfortable but typically can be resolved with a glass of water, brushing the teeth and tongue, or using a non-alcoholic mouth rinse.

 • Dry, uncomfortable throat